 50 Easy Ways to Save Money on Your Move

-No matter how you slice it, moving’s expensive.
-That’s why it’s important to find every opportunity you can to save.
+No matter how you slice it, moving is expensive.
+That’s why it’s important to find every opportunity you can to save money on your move.
 We’ve put together a list of our 50 favorite ways to save money on your next move.
 Remember: Every penny counts!

 2. Look for free moving boxes in unexpected places (university mailrooms, the liquor store, around the office).

-5. Purchase a digital services bundle (phone, internet and cable) all in one.
+5. Shop and compare internet service providers available at your new address; purchase a digital services bundle (phone, internet, and cable) all in one.